Lane-Eimhin/SharedScenario1/README.md

 # SharedScenario1
 Three Module Project for Cyber Year III - Eimhin Lane(C00240680)

 The drafts folder will include previously worked on versions of the project that are not yet complete.
-The final version is uploaded in a seperate folder called ApplicationComplete.
+The final version is uploaded in a seperate folder called Application complete.

 Process of XAMPP DB Setup